Hypolestes: Threats and conservation status

 The specific threats of Hypolestes species include deforestation from logging of the riparian forests, exploitation of rivers or streams by nearby human settlements, and pollution.
 Each of the Hypolestes species are rare to encounter within the Greater Antilles.
 Therefore, experts find it difficult to evaluate the conservation status of each species.
 The IUCN Red List for H. trinitatis states that it has a vulnerable (VU) status and for H. clara it is considered endangered (EN).
 However, these species have not been reevaluated since 2006 and 2009 respectively.
 Currently, there is no existing page for H. hatuey on the IUCN, since it was discovered in 2015.
 The most recent research on Hypolestes species, conducted in 2016, suggests that the conservation status of both H. trinitatis and H. clara remains the same, and for H. hatuey a near-threatened (NT) status.
 This was a research study conducted outside of the IUCN, and has yet to be assessed by the organization.

+Taxonomic History

+The genus was described by Juan Gundlach in 1888 as a subgenus of Lestes in his Contribución a la Entomología Cubana.
+Because this work was published in separately issued fascicles that were poorly distributed outside Cuba, it remained largely unknown to later odonatologists.
+In a critical review published in 1919, Philip Calvert showed that Gundlach's name Hypolestes and the species Hypolestes trinitatis had priority over the later names Ortholestes and Ortholestes abbotti, which Calvert himself had proposed before becoming aware of Gundlach's publication.

+Etymology

+The genus name Hypolestes is derived from the Greek ὑπό (hypo, "under", "below" or "somewhat") and Lestes, a genus of damselflies.
+The name probably reflects Gundlach's view that the genus was related to, or resembled, Lestes.